Simulations Stock Market Value

 Details

 Please note, it is not enough to conduct a financial or market analysis of a single entity such as Simulations Plus.
 Your research has to be compared to or analyzed against Simulations Plus' peers to derive any actionable benefits.
-When done correctly, Simulations Plus' competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy towards taking a position in Simulations Plus.
+When done correctly, Simulations Plus' competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy toward taking a position in Simulations Plus.

 Simulations Plus Backtested Returns

 Simulations Plus appears to be very steady, given 3 months investment horizon.
-Simulations Plus owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.13, which indicates the firm had 0.13% of return per unit of risk over the last 3 months.
-Our standpoint towards measuring the volatility of a stock is to use all available market data together with stock-specific technical indicators that cannot be diversified away.
-We have found twenty-one technical indicators for Simulations Plus, which you can use to evaluate the future volatility of the company.
-Please review Simulations Plus' Risk Adjusted Performance of 0.1312, coefficient of variation of 759.62, and Semi Deviation of 1.98 to confirm if our risk estimates are consistent with your expectations.
+Simulations Plus owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.0846, which indicates the firm had a 0.0846% return per unit of risk over the last 3 months.
+We have found twenty-nine technical indicators for Simulations Plus, which you can use to evaluate the volatility of the company.
+Please review Simulations Plus' Risk Adjusted Performance of 0.0618, coefficient of variation of 1181.82, and Semi Deviation of 2.6 to confirm if our risk estimates are consistent with your expectations.
+On a scale of 0 to 100, Simulations Plus holds a performance score of 6.
+The entity has a beta of 1.42, which indicates a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, Simulations Plus will likely underperform.
+Please check Simulations Plus' expected short fall, and the relationship between the maximum drawdown and rate of daily change , to make a quick decision on whether Simulations Plus' existing price patterns will revert.

 Auto-correlation

-Correlation Coefficient0.01
+Correlation Coefficient0.2

-Spearman Rank Test0.33
+Spearman Rank Test0.44

 Residual Average0.0

-Price Variance65.37
+Price Variance8.36

 Simulations Plus lagged returns against current returns

 Autocorrelation, which is Simulations Plus stock's lagged correlation, explains the relationship between observations of its time series of returns over different periods of time.
 The observations are said to be independent if autocorrelation is zero.
 Autocorrelation is calculated as a function of mean and variance and can have practical application in predicting Simulations Plus' stock expected returns.
 We can calculate the autocorrelation of Simulations Plus returns to help us make a trade decision.
-For example, suppose you find that Simulations Plus stock has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
-In that case, you can expect the stock movement to match the lagging time series.
+For example, suppose you find that Simulations Plus has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
+In that case, you can expect the price movement to match the lagging time series.

 Current and Lagged Values